libyui/libyui/README.md

 - libyui-qt-graph: An Qt UI extension for displaying Graphviz files

 - libyui-ncurses: The NCurses (text-based) front-end
-- libyui-ncurses-pkg: The package selector extension basedn on libzypp for the NCurses UI
+- libyui-ncurses-pkg: The package selector extension based on libzypp for the NCurses UI

 - libyui-rest-api: A REST API for introspection and widgets remote control from a QA environment
 - libyui-qt-rest-api: The Qt UI extension for the REST API
 - libyui-ncurses-rest-api: The NCurses UI extension for the REST API